tugberkgoc/foundation-notes/02 The HTTP Protocol.md

 ### 1.1 The Uniform Resource Locator

 1. Start up the server script in the `exercises/02_http/01_url/` directory.
-	1. Install the `koa` and `koa-router` packages.
-Refer the the previous lab if you get stuck at this point.
+	1. Install the following node packages.
+Refer the the previous lab if you get stuck at this point:
+		1. `koa`
+		2. `koa-router`
+		3. `koa-bodyparser`
+		4. `koa-static`
+		5. `js2xmlparser`
 	2. Access the root url, notice that the message **Hello World** is displayed in the browser.
 	3. Access the `/hello` url.
 This should result in the same message being displayed.
 2. Open the `index.js` script and study lines 1-10.